Horizons Short Film Showcase (18)

 Blood and Rope (dir.
 Twamsen Dana’an) - A young Igbo apprentice relocates to Kano to pursue the ancient Hausa art of Dambe combat.

-Light Tales (dir.
+Light Tales (from London to Iceland) (dir.
 Sky Fong) - Traces a journey from loneliness in London, to a family trip chasing the Northern Lights in Iceland.

 a love letter for the remaining softness left in brown boys, for when the rest is taken from them (dir. nasima bee) - A sequence documenting the existence of brown boys and men, in light and love.